GreaseMax is a chemically operated automatic lubricator.

 For bearing configurations that have their open side toward the bearing cavity, no grease contact would allow the bearing to sling out the grease packed around the balls and cause a lubricant starvation issue and possible bearing failure.
 Once the grease cavity fills, any excess grease must vent through the designated vent port, or will be pushed into the motor.
 Unfortunately, due to frequent inaccessibility to the vent port after motor installation, this often does not happen.
 Overgreasing can lead to bearing shield deformation, cage failure, overheated bearing or filling the inside of the motor with excess grease.

+How Much Grease Should be Added?
 This is another area in which different manufacturers give differing recommendations.
 However, to provide guidance on the amount of grease to be added for different size motors, a grease weight versus shaft diameter curve was determined to provide the most useful information (Figure 11).

 Figure 11.
 Grease Fill Curve